 Dr. Bess graduated with a B.A. in Chemistry from Swarthmore College.
 He attended the University of Michigan for medical school and psychiatry residency where he served as Inpatient Services Chief Resident.
 Dr. Bess subsequently joined the faculty of the University of Michigan, Department of Psychiatry where he served as Medical Director of the Adult Inpatient Unit and Attending Physician on the Consultation-Liaison Service and the ECT Team.
 Dr. Bess has authored several papers and is co-author of the Manual of Inpatient Psychiatry.

-Brooks joined SeattleNTC in January of 2016.
+Brooks joined SeattleNTC in January 2016.
 He graduated from Northwest University with his BA in Psychology.
 He is currently pursuing his Masters in Counseling at the Seattle School of Theology and Psychology.
-Brooks likes to spend the rest of his time exploring the Northwest with his wife and golden retriever, cycling long-distance, and writing music with friends.
+Brooks likes to spend the rest of his time exploring the Northwest with his wife and golden retriever, cycling long-distance, and writing poetry.